moparisthebest/JdbcMapper/readme.md

  * sql other than select return boolean, int > 0 ?
  * @RunInTransaction void support
  * QueryMapper mapping errors should be clearer, especially if a .finish(ResultSet) throws an error
+ * check QueryMapper/ResultSetMapper closing of ResultSets, it doesn't look guaranteed